 The Organization records the difference between the benefit obligation and fair value of plan assets on the consolidated balance sheets.
-In addition, the Organization recognizes, as part of unrestricted net assets, the gains and losses due to differences between actuarial assumptions and actual experience and any effects on prior service due to plan amendments that arise during the period which are not yet recognized as net periodic benefit costs.
+In addition, the Organization recognizes, as part of net assets without donor restrictions, the gains and losses due to differences between actuarial assumptions and actual experience and any effects on prior service due to plan amendments that arise during the period which are not yet recognized as net periodic benefit costs.